Windy City. City of Big Shoulders. Second City. My kind of town. The City that Works. City in a Garden.

 In short, Chicago is amazing.

 Whether it’s your first visit or you’re a bona fide Chicagoan, there are so many things to do, places to see, and people to meet how do you know where to start?
-Welcome to The Local Tourist, your guide to Chicago.
+Welcome to Your Chicago Guide.

 Welcome to Chicago